earth-chris/elapid/README.md

 pseudoabsence_points = pseudoabsence_from_bias_file(bias_path)
 ```

+The grid cells can be an arbitrary range of values.
+What's important is that the values encode a linear range of numbers that are higher where you're more likely to draw a sample.
+The probability of drawing a sample is dependent on two factors: the range of values provided and the frequency of values across the dataset.

+So, for a raster with values of `1` and `2`, you're sampling probability for raster locations of `2` is twice that as `1` locations.
+If these occur in equal frequency (i.e. half the data are `1` valuess, half are `2` values), then you'll likely sample twice as many areas with `2` values.
+But if the frequency of `1` values is much greater than `2` values, you'll shift the distribution.
+But you're still more likely, on a per-draw basis, to draw samples from `2` locations.

-This will increase sampling frequency in the areas around UC Santa Cruz, home to all types of slug.
+The above example prioritizes sampling frequency in the areas around UC Santa Cruz, home to all types of slug, based on the distance to the campus.

 ### Extracting raster values

-Once you have your species presence and pseudo-absence records, you need to extract the covariate data from each location.
+Once you have your species presence and pseudo-absence records, you can extract the covariate data from each location.

 ```python
 pseudoabsence_covariates = elapid.raster_values_from_geoseries(